IshikaMeghaSaha/My-First-Ever-API/README.md

 # My-First-Ever-API
-This is an API built using Golang and Gin
+This is a REST API built using Golang and Gin